Pinsuda-K/marketplace-sales-pipeline/README.md

 - Not a data science project.
 There are no models, no forecasts.
 It answers "can this be *right*?" : not "what happens next?"

 The intent is to demonstrate reporting discipline: layered logic, traceable numbers, explicit data quality, and cross-surface equivalence.
 Everything else follows from that.

-## Principle

-Every number a stakeholder sees on the dashboard should be reproducible from `raw_*.csv` files by anyone with the code : and the code should surface every assumption it made along the way.